cloudify-cosmo/docs.getcloudify.org/content/developer/composer/customization.md

 ## Labels overrides

-You can override a number of texts and labels used in {{< param cfy_console_name >}} by supplying a file containing replacements for default texts or labels.
+You can override a number of texts and labels used in {{< param cfy_composer_name >}} by supplying a file containing replacements for default texts or labels.

 To do that: